gillandsiphon/gillandsiphon.github.io/content/posts/my-first-post.md

 +++

-The purpose of this article is to introduce the party game *Codenames* extremely simply, in order to seed the backdrop for a later discussion on *Codenames* as a means to evaluate model reasoning, planning, and misdirection.
+The purpose of this article is to introduce the broad strokes of the party game *Codenames* as context for later posts.

 ## Basic Mechanics